-The northern leopard frog is green or brown with dark, rounded, light-edged random spots, and has prominent dorsolateral folds (folds of skin running down each side of the back) and a white belly that occasionally has a yellowish tinge.
+The northern leopard frog (Lithobates pipiens) is green or brown with dark, rounded, light-edged random spots, and has prominent dorsolateral folds (folds of skin running down each side of the back) and a white belly that occasionally has a yellowish tinge.
 The body length of this species can exceed 10 centimetres, but such large individuals are quite rare; adults are usually five to nine centimetres long.
 The call is a low snore followed by several low grunts and does not carry very far.
 Sometimes it sounds like a finger rubbed on a wet balloon.
 The call is similar to, but more complex than, the call of the pickerel frog.
 Listen to the call of northern leopard frog (courtesy of Adopt-A-Pond Wetland Conservation Programme).

 In Ontario, the pickerel frog is the frog species most similar in appearance to the northern leopard frog.
 The pickerel frog’s spots are angular and usually arranged into two rows down the back, whereas the leopard frog’s spots are rounded or oval and are in a more random pattern.
 The pickerel frog often has a yellow belly and bright yellow or orange coloration in the groin area, and is never green.

 Northern leopard frogs occupy a wide range of habitats, from prairie to woodland to tundra.
 They are often found considerable distances from open water.
 These frogs hibernate on the bottom of waterbodies that do not freeze solid, in many areas in different ponds from those in which they breed.

 At least eight known species of leopard frog live in North America.
 The northern leopard frog is one of the most widespread and is the only leopard frog species found in Canada.